dcalenzani/AcaCrawler/README.md

 - Crawler gets the titles and authors information from the first page of scielo

 #### Planned implementations (in order of importance)
-- Limiter for the loop function, so you wont gather more articles than needed
 - GUI for people who don't code at all.
-- Packaging for beta version
+- Packaging for alpha version
 - Graph creation through matplotlib and networkx libraries
 - Functions for searching in Redalyc
-- OpenTranslate Abstract correlation
+- OpenTranslate Abstract translations

 ## Getting the page structure
 For each page we have different HTML structures.
 In fact, HTML is such a dumpster fire that you can find many libraries that will help you with the random stuff you can find produced by a rage infused coder at 4am.